shivaprasadgurram/Hashnode-articles/cldvx4li0000d09mdad0l7hpl.md

 ### Types

-1. Tight coupling
+1. Tight coupling (High-level coupling)

-2. Loose coupling
+2. Loose coupling (Low-level coupling)

 ### Tight coupling

 Tight coupling means that the degree of dependency between two components is very high.
 In general, tight coupling is usually not good because it reduces the flexibility and re-usability of the code.

+Changes in one component can have a significant impact on the others.

 ### Loose coupling

 Loose coupling means that the degree of dependency between two components is very low.
-So it increases the flexibility and re-usability of the code.
+So it increases the flexibility, and re-usability of the code and can be changed independently with minimal impact on the rest of the system.

+### Areas where coupling may be relevant

+* **Content coupling:** occurs when one module modifies or relies on the internal details of another module.

+* **Control coupling:** occurs when one module controls the flow of control in another module.

+* **Data coupling:** occurs when one module passes data to another module, but the receiving module doesn't know or care about the data's origin.

+* **Stamp coupling:** occurs when one module requires a specific data format or structure in order to operate correctly.

 Let's move on to the coding section to learn more about things in-depth.